Health & safety management standards

 - Determining the training strategy.
 Consider the organisation’s policies towards training, resources, the time available and other considerations.
 This will include deciding on the method of training, eg on or off the job, classroom-based, computer-based, etc. to met the training needs.

-An effective health & safety training system leads to many benefits for both the company and the employees.
+An effective health & safety induction training system leads to many benefits for both the company and the employees.
 Positive outcomes include:-

 - Increased productivity; solving a health and safety problem may also solve a quality or production problem.